TamsinLloyd99/My-Hobby-Planner/README.md

 ### Other Tools
 - Figma: For designing the user interface.
 - GitHub: For version control and collaboration.
-- Vercel/Netlify (optional): For hosting the application.
+- Netlify: For hosting the application.

 ## Figma Prototype